Mothers Against Drunk Driving: Breath alcohol ignition interlock devices

-Additionally, MADD has proposed that breath alcohol ignition interlock devices should be installed in all new cars.
-Tom Incantalupo wrote: "Ultimately, the group said yesterday, it wants so-called alcohol interlock devices factory-installed in all new cars.
+MADD has proposed that breath alcohol ignition interlock devices should be installed in all new cars.
+Tom Incantalupo of Newsday wrote, "Ultimately, the group said yesterday, it wants so-called alcohol interlock devices factory-installed in all new cars.
 "The main reason why people continue to drive drunk today is because they can," MADD president Glynn Birch said at a news teleconference from Washington, D.C."

-Sarah Longwell, a spokeswoman for the restaurant lobbying group American Beverage Institute, responded to MADD's proposals for ignition interlocks by stating "This interlock campaign is not about eliminating drunk driving, it is about eliminating all moderate drinking prior to driving.
-The 40 million Americans who drink and drive responsibly should be outraged."
-She also points out that "Many states have laws that set the presumptive level of intoxication at .05% and you can't adjust your interlock depending on which state you're driving in.
-Moreover, once you factor in liability issues and sharing vehicles with underage drivers you have pushed the preset limit down to about .02%.
-It will be a de facto zero tolerance policy."

 A review by the California Department of Motor Vehicles concluded that "interlock works for some offenders in some contexts, but not for all offenders in all situations.
 More specifically, ignition interlock devices work best when they are installed, although there is also some evidence that judicial orders to install an interlock are effective for repeat DUI offenders, even when not all offenders comply and install a device.
 California's administrative program, where repeat DUI offenders install an interlock device in order to obtain restricted driving privileges, is also associated with reductions in subsequent DUI incidents.
 One group for whom ignition interlock orders do not appear effective is first DUI offenders with high blood alcohol levels."